 Engine oil systems are usually very reliable but the daily (and in between flights) checks of the oil level can not be forgotten as aircraft engines will use a little bit of oil during operation.
 During preflight the pilot should check the cooler for obvious blockages by foreign matter and leaks (under the engine on the ground).
 Make sure to check under the cowling and fuselage for stains, it could indicate a minor leak from the sump or oil lines.

 After engine start the first and most important item to check is the oil pressure, it must register within 30 seconds (60 seconds when in cold to freezing conditions).
-Check your POH / engine manual for precise details.
+Check your POH / engine manual for precise details but this will not differ much.

 These system faults are rare and usually are related to pressure and or temperature, make sure that you are familiar with the normal indications for your engine.
 Again, the engine (maintenance) manual will be your guide to follow here.

 This can be an indication that the oil level is getting low and the pump is drawing air from either the in- or external sump.
 A failing scavenge pump may cause oil not being transferred to the external sump.
-On the Rotax 9 series engine the pressure sensor is a resistive type mounted on the engine near the oil pump and due to vibrations from the engine the sensor will eventually fail while indicating increasing fluctuating pressures.
-Newer engines from Rotax use a different type of sensor which does not fail so quickly.
+On the Rotax 9 series engine the pressure sensor is a resistive type mounted on the engine near the oil pump and due to vibrations from the engine the sensor it will eventually fail while indicating increasing fluctuating pressures.
+Newer engines from Rotax use a different type of sensor which does not fail so quickly, get one of those!

 Usually caused by a faulty pressure relief valve or failing oil pressure sensor (more likely).
 An oil pressure which is too high may cause seals to blow out resulting in a heavy loss of oil.